-Robin Scholl has been painting in her Los Altos studio and at the Pacific Art League for more than 30 years.
+Robin Scholl has been painting in her Los Altos studio and teaching at the Pacific Art League in Palo Alto for more than 30 years.
 She is known for impressionistic landscapes with a focus on light and color in the natural world.
 She works from photographs taken during her wide travels and favorite California scenes, using four media: oils, watercolor, watercolor with pastel, and watercolor with gouache.
 Her signature layered technique builds up the media, creating movement and depth uncommon in watercolors.
-She is a serving member of the board and veteran instructor at the Pacific Art League in Palo Alto and has a B.A. in studio art and a teaching credential in arts instruction from UCSB.
+She holds a B.A. in studio art and a teaching credential in arts instruction from UCSB.
 Her classes in watercolor, oil media, and landscape drawing are popular favorites at the Pacific Art League.
 She served on the Board of Directors for seven years, retiring from that role recently.
 She has been affiliated with galleries across the U.S., including Mona Berman Fine Arts (New Haven, CT), Corporate Art Directions (New York, NY), Greenleaf Gallery (Saratoga, CA), The Equinox (Chicago, IL), and Nathan’s Gallery (Carmel, CA).

 Her work has been commissioned for large scale by corporations and recognized in three different statewide competitions at the Triton Museum of Art in Santa Clara, as well as in juried shows at the Santa Cruz Art League and the Pacific Art League.
 Scholl exhibits currently at Fast Frame Gallery in Los Altos, the Pacific Art League in Palo Alto, Marcella’s Village Gallery in Menlo Park, the Portola Gallery in Allied Arts in Menlo Park, and online at RobinScholl.com.